Draft Amendment Text to R.24 and INR.24

 C. Timely access to adequate, accurate, and up-to-date information

-11. Countries should have mechanisms that ensure that basic information, including information provided to the company registry , is accurate and .
+11. Countries should have mechanisms that ensure that basic information and beneficial ownership information, including information provided to the company registry and any available information referred to in paragraphs 7, is adequate, accurate and up-to-date.

 Countries should require that is accurate and is kept as current and up-to-date as possible, and the information should be updated within a reasonable period following any change.